ICE Is Using Zero-Click Spyware That Reads Your Encrypted Messages — Here's What You Need to Know

 📎 Source Link: Citizen Lab — University of Toronto's Munk School, Interdisciplinary Research on Spyware

-That said, there are steps that meaningfully reduce your overall exposure and shrink your attack surface:
+That said, there are steps that meaningfully reduce your exposure.
+These are the ones I've actually taken.

 Regularly restart your phone.
 Some spyware implants don't fully survive restarts.
-This doesn't guarantee removal but can disrupt in-memory implants.
+Doesn't guarantee removal.
+Can disrupt in-memory implants.

-Be selective about which apps can process incoming media automatically.
-In WhatsApp settings, you can disable auto-download of photos, videos, and documents.
-This adds a small barrier — though zero-click attacks can sometimes work even before downloads complete.
+Disable auto-download of media in WhatsApp.
+In WhatsApp settings, you can turn off automatic downloads of photos, videos, and documents.
+Adds a small barrier, though zero-click attacks can sometimes work before downloads complete.

 Use Signal as your primary messaging app.
-While Signal is not immune to device-level spyware, it collects and stores the least metadata of any major messaging platform, minimizing what an attacker could harvest.
+Signal is not immune to device-level spyware.
+But it collects and stores the least metadata of any major messaging platform, minimizing what an attacker could harvest even if they got in.

 The Bigger Picture: Why This Is About More Than ICE

-The commercial market for such tools grows and becomes more sustainable.
-More actors — including authoritarian regimes and criminal organizations — gain access to similar technology.
-The companies that build secure messaging apps face pressure to weaken protections.
+The commercial market for these tools grows and becomes more sustainable.
+More actors, including authoritarian regimes and criminal organizations, gain access to similar technology.
+Companies that build secure messaging apps face pressure to weaken protections.
 And the legal framework for regulating this kind of surveillance lags years behind the technology itself.

-There's also a documented pattern with surveillance technology that's been labeled as being for one specific purpose: scope creep.
+There's also a documented pattern with surveillance technology labeled as being for one specific purpose: scope creep.
 Tools deployed to target cartel leaders have a history of eventually being used against protesters, journalists, and political opponents.
-ICE's own history with surveillance technology — including the use of license plate readers, facial recognition, and commercial data brokers — provides context for why civil liberties advocates aren't simply taking the agency's word on how narrowly Graphite will be applied.
+ICE's own history with surveillance technology, including license plate readers, facial recognition, and commercial data brokers, provides context for why civil liberties advocates aren't simply taking the agency's word on how narrowly Graphite will be applied.

-None of this means the technology shouldn't exist at all.
-There are real, serious criminals who communicate over encrypted platforms, and law enforcement has a legitimate interest in lawful surveillance.
-The question isn't whether this capability should exist — it's whether it should be deployed domestically without clear judicial oversight, without transparency to the public, and without meaningful accountability for how it's used.
+None of this means the technology shouldn't exist.
+There are real, serious criminals who communicate over encrypted platforms.
+Law enforcement has a legitimate interest in lawful surveillance.
+The question isn't whether this capability should exist.
+It's whether it should be deployed domestically without clear judicial oversight, without transparency to the public, and without meaningful accountability for how it's used.

 Q1: Does ICE currently have the ability to read my WhatsApp messages?